By Alexander Carpenter

-I just got off the phone with my mother wishing her a happy Mother's Day.
+I just got off the phone with my mother wishing her a happy Mother's Day and listening to all her work worries.
 After I hung up it occurred to me that I wouldn't be an Adventist without her biological and social influence.
-Moreover, it was during college that I realized that both my parents molded much of how I relate to authority - both divine and human.
+Moreover, it was during college that I just realized that both my parents molded much of how I relate to authority - both divine and human.
 As a result, I pray to GOD, not a heavenly father or mother, grandpa or grandma.
-It is precisely because I appreciate the contributions of my relatives of both genders that I don't want to define one side as less Godlike.
+It is precisely because I appreciate the contributions of my relatives of both genders that I don't want to saddle one side as less Godlike.

 My mother raised (often homeschooling) four boys.
 All our pets were male as well.
 As a result, even though she read more Ellen White than Gloria Steinem and probably still doesn't know who Simone de Beauvoir is, she embodied a practical Adventist feminism.
-For family worships, we'd read Adventist Home as well as spend what seemed like agonizing hours memorizing Psalms or Rudyard Kipling's "If—".
+For family worships, we'd read Adventist Home as well as spend what seemed like agonizing hours memorizing Psalms or a particularly terrible episode with Rudyard Kipling's "If—".
 It's tough to appreciate the character building power of 19th century poetry while Legos await.
-But she pushed us toward the light.

 A creative thinker, I remember her objecting to the mindless male-first mentality at our small local church.
 I recall being embarrassed as a teen in adult Sabbath School class cringing out a thought: "Why is it that my mother always has to comment on the lesson?"
-But she was one of the few women at church who would speak up.
-An RN, health is her passion, and I remember after my parents' divorce her voicing a worry that she wouldn't find a partner who could keep up with her on morning runs.
+An RN, health is her passion, and I remember after my parent's divorce her voicing a worry that she wouldn't find a partner who could keep up with her on morning runs.
 Still an Australian citizen, with Eastern European roots, she's lived in America as a resident alien since the sixties.
-Her family knew Des Ford and Bob Brimsmead from plenty of Sabbath afternoon "discussions" Down Under and I spent holidays listening to them fighting the old battles through the late 80s and early 90s.
-Through their loud voice and eye twinkles they revealed to me the often overlooked ideological variety of Adventism.
-Her relatives were all conservative immigrants but they championed Des as much as any 1980s Adventist Forum professional.
-Not a graduate degree among 'em, but they loved the struggle for good, logical theology, and tempered by life under Communism, they worried about a movement where institutional authority and moderate apathy become more essential than the daily walk to define present truth.
+Her family knew Des Ford and Bob Brimsmead from plenty of Sabbath afternoon "discussions" Down Under and always fighting the old battles through the late 80s and early 90s during the holidays they'd sit around the table and reveal to me the overlooked ideological variety of Adventism.
+Her relatives were all conservative immigrants but they championed Des as much as any 1980s AAF academic.
+Not a graduate degree among 'em, but they still loved the struggle for good theology, and tempered by life under Communism, they worried about a movement where institutional authority and moderate apathy become more essential than the daily walk to define present truth.

 And that's what I appreciate about the Adventism of my mother: that passion for truth.
-She and I argue about inspiration and she tells me to eat this or that weird health food.
+She and I argue about inspiration and she tells me to eat this or that weird food.
 Do I listen?
 Not as much as I should.
 But as I remind her (and my father) we don't listen to God as much as we should either.
-Thus, they're in good company!
-And perhaps that's part of the point of Spectrum community and Adventism.
+They know they're in good company!
+And perhaps that's part of the point in Spectrum community and Adventism.
 We know that we don't hear God as much as we should.
-But we're in good company - community through conversation - all equally the offspring of God.
+But we're in good company, all equally the offspring of God.

-On this day, in remembering mothers we often forget all those women who lost, never had, never wanted, aborted, could not have, or were legally prohibited from having children.
+On this day, in remembering mothers we often neglect all those women who lost, never had, never wanted, aborted, could not have, were legally prohibited from having children.
 Let's not.
-And let's also remember the original purpose of Mother's Day: to promote peacemaking.
-I fight for peace because of my Adventist heritage and because of the values my mother instilled in me.
+And let's also remember the original purpose of Mother's Day: to promote pacifism.